 Why is this?

-I believe that some of the most effective religions (and philosophies and political parties, for that matter) are those who “provide all the answers” and do not admit to any sort of ambiguity whatsoever.
+I believe that some of the most successful religions (and philosophies and political parties, for that matter) are those who “provide all the answers” and do not admit to any sort of ambiguity whatsoever.

 Further, these religions (or particular sects of religions) do not encourage critical thinking…and very well might encourage instead a binary “Us vs. Them” world (cosmic) scenario.